Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Setup and main results

-The quantity $\overline{\Gamma^{-1}}$ is the average inverse decay rate of the qubit, and where $\overline{D(E)}$ is the average density of states (DOS) of the system.
-Both are defined below (see Eq. \eqref{eq:unbiased_average}) in a more precise manner. ${\cal N}_B$ is the device Hilbert space dimension, and finally, $C$ is a constant of order 1 that does not depend on the size of the system or coupling strength.
-Eq. (\ref{fdt.T}) can be thus understood as a fluctuation-dissipation relation, which relates the time-fluctuations in the steady-state with the decay rate after a quantum quench.
+$\overline{D(E)}$ is the average density of states (DOS) of the system, defined analogously to the average decay rate above (see also Eq. \eqref{eq:unbiased_average}). ${\cal N}_B$ is the bath Hilbert space dimension, and finally, $C$ is a constant of order one that does not depend on the size of the system or coupling strength.

-Eq. \eqref{chi} assumes that the system is ergodic, that is, $V$ couples the qubit to the whole spectrum of the quantum device.
-In that case the function $\chi \propto e^{c N_B}$, where $N_B$ is the number of sites in the device.
+Eq. (\ref{fdt.T}) can be understood as a fluctuation-dissipation relation, which relates the time-fluctuations in the steady-state with the decay rate after a quantum quench.
+The ratio between fluctuations and average decay time allows us to quantify the dimension of the Hilbert space over which the ergodic quantum dynamics takes place.
+In a physical system if $V$ couples the probe qubit to the whole spectrum of the quantum device, we expect that the function $\chi \propto e^{c N_B}$, where $N_B$ is the number of qubits in the part of the device that acts as a bath.